-We respond to emergencies in an effort to reduce the loss of property and the loss of life.
+We respond to emergencies to reduce the loss of property and the loss of life.
 Natural hazards can claim lives as we saw with Hurricane Katrina (2005) and later for Hurricane Sandy (2012).
-Human‐caused catastrophes such as the attacks in Columbine (1999), Sandy Hook (2012) and Douglas High School (2018) are terribly horrific and the tragic loss of lives, totally preventable.
+Human-caused catastrophes such as the attacks in Columbine (1999), Sandy Hook (2012) and Douglas High School (2018) are terribly horrific and the tragic loss of lives, totally preventable.

 These events illustrate how schools were particularly at-risk, maybe because they were unprepared in responding to a crisis or had a false sense of security.
 For whatever reason, there’s one thing that these events have made clear – better planning could mitigate injuries and deaths in an emergency.

 Now that there is an abundance in technology, it is critical to use the very best solutions that it has to offer in order to protect the most vulnerable.
 In this article, we’ll explore the ways that technology can positively impact school emergency response systems, create safer environments, and improve communications to avoid loss and damage.

 The internet of things is an opportunity to improve emergency management even more.
 When objects can sense and communicate with the environment, they become tools for early detection and understanding incoming threats and vulnerabilities.
 Additionally, a network of sensors and actuators embedded in physical objects and connected to the internet, can create a vast amount of data that can be analyzed and acted upon.